PeluxGit/WoW-Crest-Xmute-Helper/README.md

 ## What It Does

-Dynamically updates a macro with your next action (buy and/or open), so you can spam one button to automate crest transmutation.
-Can be expanded with custom items from any vendor (ex.: Delver's Pouches).
+- Dynamically updates a macro (`CrestX-Open`) with your next buy/use action so you can spam one button to automate crest transmutation.
+- Lets you add any other vendor items (ex.: Delver's Pouches) with Buy/Open/Confirm toggles and drag-to-reorder priority.

 ## Installation